Darren Lynn Bousman

 Darren Lynn Bousman (/ˈbaʊzmən/; born January 11, 1979) is an American film director and screenwriter, best known for his work in horror films.
 He has directed four of the Saw films: Saw II, Saw III, Saw IV, and Spiral.
-He also directed the horror musicals Repo!
-The Genetic Opera and The Devil's Carnival movies.
+He also directed the horror musical films Repo!
+The Genetic Opera and The Devil's Carnival.
 Bousman is co-creator and writer of alternate reality games (ARG) and immersive experiences, The Tension Experience (2016), The Lust Experience (2017), Theatre Macabre (2018), iConfidant (2020), and One Day Die (2020).
 As of July 2025, Bousman is the co-host of the filmmaking podcast Darren and Josh Make a Movie alongside Josh Stolberg.

 Early life

 Bousman was born in Overland Park, Kansas, the son of Nancy and Lynn Bousman.
 He attended high school at Shawnee Mission North High School in Overland Park, and studied film at Full Sail University in Winter Park, Florida, graduating in 2000.